Teradata/stacki-wiki/Ubuntu-on-Stacki.md

 stack add bootaction action=ubuntu kernel=vmlinuz.trusty ramdisk=initrd.trusty args="install auto=true url=http://10.1.1.1/install/ubuntu/preseed.cfg console=tty0 console=ttyS0,115200n8 ksdevice=bootif biosdevname=0 hostname=unassigned locale=en_US.UTF-8 keyboard-configuration/layout=us live-installer/net-image=http://10.1.1.1/install/ubuntu/install/filesystem.squashfs ramdisk_size=16392 nousb interface=auto netcfg/get_nameservers=10.1.1.1 priority=critical"
 ```

 Note that in the arguments there is an awful lot of hard-coded stuff.
 The IP address of the frontend, the url, the nameservers.
 Horrible by my standards.
 This sort of thing improves in Phase 2 stages.
 Also note that we are using a preseed.cfg to do the auto install.
-There may be a combination of kickstart and preseed that may be more conducive to Stacki style autoinstallations, but that's for further exploration.
+There may be a combination of kickstart and preseed that may be more conducive to Stacki style auto-installations, but that's for further exploration.

 You don't need the serial console lines.
 The lab here requires it because I refuse to turn around, get out of my chair, and walk the 12 feet necessary to hook up a console and a monitor to see what a machine is doing.
 Hey, call me lazy, but laziness is the system administrator's raison d'etre for creating automation.

 <h5>Create a preseed.cfg</h5>

 The preseed.cfg is the file we'll use to do the automation.
-As phase 1 project, this is the minimal amount that will get you what you want.
+As a Phase 1 project, this is the minimal amount that will get you what you want.
 This took a lot of time and playing around to get it right.
 It doesn't do anything fancy other than install a machine with a basic filesystem (per Ubuntu's choices) and installs ssh so we can get to the machine from the frontend.

 Here is the preseed.cfg we'll be using.
 It lives in the /export/stack/ubuntu directory as "preseed.cfg."